With more organisations working globally, Mark Preston looks at what health and safety requirements they need to consider.

 When employing staff locally organisations have a requirement to comply with local legislation.
 Often that legislation is more robustly enforced on overseas organisations, particularly after any incident.
 It is thus essential that companies identify local health and safety legislation and requirements and be able to develop systems to address these requirements.

-It’s important that local requirements are tied in with global organisational requirements, and that there is not considerable disparity between different systems, for the health and safety of staff visiting and working locally.
+It’s important that local requirements are tied in with global organisational requirements, and that there is not the considerable disparity between different systems, for the health and safety of staff visiting and working locally.

 We have assisted a number of global organisations in identifying national health and safety legislation, providing safety consultants to visit, inspect and review and, where necessary, sit on safety committees to provide guidance.
 While much legislation is still based on risk assessment there are often specific requirements that need to be addressed, including fire assessments, setting up of safety committees and even medical requirements.